pinjamar/image-ai/README.md

    npm start
    ```

+5. Connect to MongoDb either online or locally

+For local connection: Open command prompt and open it as an administrator and run
+``net start MongoDB`

 Install additional necessary packages that you can find in package.json.

 Project will be running in the browser.

 Copy your local address from the terminal to the browser to view the frontend and start creating images.
 Check if your server is running at [http://localhost:8080](http://localhost:8080).

+## CURRENTLY DOESN'T WORK BECAUSE API IS NO LONGER FREE AND THEREFORE NO LONGER USABLE